murtaza-jawad101/pic-scraper/README.md

 You can modify the following parameters in the script to customize its behavior:

 - `options.add_argument('--headless')`: Enables headless mode for the Chrome WebDriver.
 If you want to see the browser in action, you can remove this line.
+There are other options to customize the browsers behavior that you can use with .add_argument().

 - `time.sleep(5)`: Adjust the sleep time as needed to ensure the page loads properly before extracting data.